 Values in American / World Thought is a two-year social science class that involves trips to Washington DC and to either India or South Africa.
 Students follow an established curriculum, then prepare for meeting public servants and world leaders on the trips by reading and analyzing their work.
 The curriculum retains relevance each year as students prepare to interview different leaders.
 Past interviewees include the Dalai Lama, Desmund Tutu, F.W.
 DeKlerk, Senator Bernie Sanders and many members of Congress.

-The Senior class recently returned from India.
+The Junior and Senior classes recently returned from Washington D.C.
 Read about their journey.